codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 1. Create a target `div` for the `CodatLink` component that has the following attributes:
    * An ID of `codat-link-container`.
-   * A width and height&mdash;we recommend 460 by 840px.
+   * A width and a height&mdash;we recommend 460 by 840px.
    The created `CodatLink` component will expand to 100% of the specified dimensions of the `div` container.
 1. Import the component.
 If you're using the component inside a `script` tag, the tag must have `type="module" import { CodatLink } from "https://link-sdk.codat.io";` set.
 1. Initialize the Codat Link component in your app and supply the `companyId` you created in step one: